aravindhan-c/Terraform/README.md

 Terraform commands
  * terraform validate - to check syntax
  * terraform fmt - change the format for more readable
- * terraform show - show current state of the resource
+ * terraform show - reading the state file / show current state of the resource
  * terraform show -j - in json format
  * terraform providers - providers used in the configuration directory
  * terraform providers mirror /etc/file - mirror the provider configuration in new file